Purtis Creek State Park

 At Eustace, we traveled three miles north on Highway 316 to Purtis Creek State Park.
 At the park's headquarters, we picked up a park/trail map and navigated our way to campsite 30, where we spent the next two nights of our nine-day RV trip into northeast Texas.
 Purtis Creek was known for its bass fishing, and I was eager to bait my hook and find out for myself.
 Once we got the trailer leveled and hooked up to the site's power and water, I discovered a narrow tree-covered trail leading from our campsite to a small cove on the lake.

-The tiny slough was full of submerged stumps, and cattails, brush, and overhanging branches were growing thick along its banks.
+The tiny slough was thick with submerged stumps, and cattails, brush, and overhanging branches were growing thick along its banks.
 While exploring the area around the cove, I found an opening through the brush perfect for bank fishing.
 The ground at the water's edge was hard-packed and dry, probably from the many fishermen who have fished this spot over the years.
 I will try my luck tomorrow, I thought.

 On Tuesday, we woke up to chilling temperatures.
 The cold air had settled in - the perfect opportunity to test our new ceramic heater.
 It performed just as Alex said it would.
 It heated the entire trailer from front to back.
 We cooked breakfast, drank coffee, and enjoyed the early morning hours in the warmth of our small vacation home on wheels.

 After breakfast, I gathered my fishing gear and aimed for the cove.
 I attached an orange and green spinner bait to the end of my line and cast it out several times but did not get any strikes.
 They described the lake water as "clear," though it appeared to be brown, probably due to the color of the silty bottom.
 I switched to a pumpkin-seed worm and continued to cast.
 I could see into the shallow water about two feet and spotted a small gar a few yards from the bank.
-No fish on Tuesday, but there was still time for fishing in the morning before we needed to break camp and journey to our next destination.
+We didn't catch fish on Tuesday, but there was still time for fishing in the morning before we needed to break camp and journey to our next destination.

 After about an hour of fishing, I walked back up to our campsite to begin a day of hiking.
 My wife and I outfitted ourselves for a short 1.5-mile walk on the Beaver Slide Nature Path.
 The scenic nature trail provided access to the park's primitive campsites, spaced apart along the western shores of Purtis Creek State Park Lake.
 Along the footpath, we came across a bird blind, built for viewing birds roosting in the small cove where I had been fishing.
 A little further down the trail, we heard the melodious song of a Brown Thrasher.